JetBrains/qodana-cli/README.md

 #### Options

 ```
-  -l, --linter string             Override linter to use
+  -l, --linter string                   Override linter (Docker image) to use
   -i, --project-dir string              Root directory of the inspected project (default ".")
-  -o, --results-dir string        Override directory to save Qodana inspection results to (default <userCacheDir>/JetBrains/<linter>/results)
+  -o, --results-dir string              Override directory to save Qodana inspection results to (default <userCacheDir>/JetBrains/<linter>/results) (default "/Users/tv/Library/Caches/JetBrains/Qodana/e3b0c442-250e5c26/results")
-      --cache-dir string          Override cache directory (default <userCacheDir>/JetBrains/<linter>/cache)
+      --cache-dir string                Override cache directory (default <userCacheDir>/JetBrains/<linter>/cache) (default "/Users/tv/Library/Caches/JetBrains/Qodana/e3b0c442-250e5c26/cache")
-  -e, --env stringArray           Define additional environment variables for the Qodana container (you can use the flag multiple times).
-CLI is not reading full host environment variables and does not pass it to the Qodana container for security reasons
-  -v, --volume stringArray        Define additional volumes for the Qodana container (you can use the flag multiple times)
-  -u, --user string               User to run Qodana container as.
-Please specify user id – '$UID' or user id and group id $(id -u):$(id -g).
-Use 'root' to run as the root user (default: the current user)
-      --skip-pull                 Skip pulling the latest Qodana container
+      --report-dir string               Override directory to save Qodana HTML report to (default <userCacheDir>/JetBrains/<linter>/results/report) (default "/Users/tv/Library/Caches/JetBrains/Qodana/e3b0c442-250e5c26/results/report")
       --print-problems                  Print all found problems by Qodana in the CLI output
       --clear-cache                     Clear the local Qodana cache before running the analysis
   -w, --show-report                     Serve HTML report on port
       --port int                        Port to serve the report on (default 8080)
+      --yaml-name string                Override qodana.yaml name to use: 'qodana.yaml' or 'qodana.yml'
-  -a, --analysis-id string        Unique report identifier (GUID) to be used by Qodana Cloud
+  -a, --analysis-id string              Unique report identifier (GUID) to be used by Qodana Cloud (default "39505ede-88ba-4577-a325-fc1e0a59fa01")
   -b, --baseline string                 Provide the path to an existing SARIF report to be used in the baseline state calculation
       --baseline-include-absent         Include in the output report the results from the baseline run that are absent in the current run
+      --full-history --commit           Go through the full commit history and run the analysis on each commit.
+If combined with --commit, analysis will be started from the given commit.
+Could take a long time.
-      --commit string             Base changes commit to reset to, useful with --script local-changes: analysis will be run only on changed files since commit X, 'reset' will be cancelled once the analysis is finished if the commit prefix does not contain CI prefix
+      --commit --script local-changes   Base changes commit to reset to, resets git and runs linter with --script local-changes: analysis will be run only on changed files since the given commit.
+If combined with `--full-history`, full history analysis will be started from the given commit.
       --fail-threshold string           Set the number of problems that will serve as a quality gate.
 If this number is reached, the inspection run is terminated with a non-zero exit code
       --disable-sanity                  Skip running the inspections configured by the sanity profile
   -d, --source-directory string         Directory inside the project-dir directory must be inspected.
 If not specified, the whole project is inspected
   -n, --profile-name string             Profile name defined in the project
   -p, --profile-path string             Path to the profile file
       --run-promo string                Set to 'true' to have the application run the inspections configured by the promo profile; set to 'false' otherwise (default: 'true' only if Qodana is executed with the default profile)
       --script string                   Override the run scenario (default "default")
       --stub-profile string             Absolute path to the fallback profile file.
 This option is applied in case the profile was not specified using any available options
+      --apply-fixes                     Apply all available quick-fixes, including cleanup
+      --cleanup                         Run project cleanup
       --property stringArray            Set a JVM property to be used while running Qodana using the --property property.name=value1,value2,...,valueN notation
   -s, --save-report                     Generate HTML report (default true)
+  -e, --env stringArray                 Only for container runs.
+Define additional environment variables for the Qodana container (you can use the flag multiple times).
+CLI is not reading full host environment variables and does not pass it to the Qodana container for security reasons
+  -v, --volume stringArray              Only for container runs.
+Define additional volumes for the Qodana container (you can use the flag multiple times)
+  -u, --user string                     Only for container runs.
+User to run Qodana container as.
+Please specify user id – '$UID' or user id and group id $(id -u):$(id -g).
+Use 'root' to run as the root user (default: the current user)
+      --skip-pull                       Only for container runs.
+Skip pulling the latest Qodana container
   -h, --help                            help for scan
 ```

 ### show